Dominik-97/curriculum-vitae/index.md

 - `March 2021 - Present`
   - **Development and Testing consultant**
-    - Working on various in-house and external projects for companies like Renomia, Asseco and Packeta
+    - Working on various in-house and external projects for companies like Renomia, Asseco and Packeta.
       - Leading the way to:
-        - Deliver high quality automations (especially test automation and data pipelines)
+        - deliver high quality automations (especially test automation and data pipelines),
-        - Consult on chnages leading to higher satisfaction and effectivness
+        - consult on chnages leading to higher satisfaction and effectivness,
-        - Helping with CI/CD processes
+        - helping with CI/CD processes.
     - Product delivery, automation, test and data management consulting.
     - Driving improvements in automation processes, testing automation, development and data pipelines and visualizations.
-    - Direct participation on BE and FE development
+    - Direct participation on BE and FE development.
     - Analysing weakspots and providing custom tailored solutions.
     - Writing high quality technical and business documentation as well as participating on creating well managed onboarding process for QA.
     - Leading and training testing and development team.